ganainy/appium-traverser/docs/INSTALLATION_AND_CLI_GUIDE.md

 - `--list-openrouter-models --all` — List all models (overrides OPENROUTER_SHOW_FREE_ONLY config).
 - `--select-openrouter-model ID_OR_NAME` — Select an OpenRouter model by 1-based index or name/ID fragment.
 Automatically sets AI_PROVIDER to "openrouter".
 - `--show-openrouter-selection` — Show the currently selected OpenRouter model details.
+- `--show-openrouter-model-details` — Display detailed metadata for the selected model, including pricing and capabilities.
+- `--enable-image-context` — Enable image context for vision-capable models (auto-detects support).
+- `--set-openrouter-model-pricing` — Show or update model pricing information for selection.

 ### OpenRouter Model Management Workflow